boianstefanov/D2R_Script/README - HOW TO GUIDE.md

 Can I modify parts of your script?

 I've added comments in my script showcasing what I'm doing and what the commands are used for.
 If you're tech savy - yes, feel free to contribute on GitHub!

+I have created the task in task scheduler, but it doesn't do anything?

+Open task scheduler and check the task.
+Go to actions, check the paramters, make sure you inputted the path instead of EDIT_THIS.
+Verify that the task author is YOUR_PC_HERE\YOUR_USERNAME_HERE